aws-cloudformation/rain/README.md

 Or you can download the appropriate binary for your system from [the releases page](https://github.com/aws-cloudformation/rain/releases).

-Or if you're a [Gopher](https://blog.golang.org/gopher), you can `GO111MODULE=on go install github.com/aws-cloudformation/rain/cmd/rain`
+Or if you're a [Gopher](https://blog.golang.org/gopher), you can `GO111MODULE=on go get github.com/aws-cloudformation/rain/cmd/rain`

 ```
 Usage: